Ivan Yakushkin: After the uprising

 In 1839, together with Stepan Znamensky, a local priest, he began organizing a school for peasant boys.
 It opened in 1842, despite opposition from the local school superintendent, who saw it as competition.
 It initially taught basic reading, writing and arithmetic, according to the Lancasterian System.
 Later, when the Tobolsk Seminary became interested, courses in sacred history, Greek, Latin and the catechism were added.
 By 1856, the school could claim approximately 530 graduates.
 Anastasia died in 1846, after a short illness, aged only thirty-nine.
-In her memory, he decided to start a girl's school as well.
+In her memory, he decided to start a girls' school as well.
 Local merchants helped with the school's construction, and it opened in 1850.
 By 1856, over 240 pupils had studied there.
 After his death, both schools were taken under the jurisdiction of the Ministry of Education.

 He went through a period of severe illness in 1854, during which he was allowed to visit mineral springs near Lake Baikal.
 When he felt better, he went to visit his old friend, Prince Trubetskoy, in Irkutsk.
 There, he became ill again; being diagnosed with scurvy, skin ulcers, rheumatism, hemorrhoids and general fatigue.
 He would remain in Irkutsk until 1856, when an Imperial manifesto freed the Decembrists from exile, although they were forbidden to enter any major cities.
 Upon returning home, he failed to improve, so his sons contacted Prince Vasily Dolgorukov, a high official in the Chancellery, and asked him to seek permission for their father to receive medical treatment in Moscow.
 This passed through several officials, reaching Tsar Alexander II, who approved, as many Decembrists were making the same request.
 After moving about, and passing through some bureaucratic hurdles, he died there in 1857.